annickboel/skills/VUE/VUE-Part6.md

 >         On login failure:
 >         - An error message will be displayed
 >       Acceptance tests:
->         A error message is displayed if the credeb
+>         A error message is displayed if the credentials are not valid
->         The registered user is considered as authenticated
 >         A 'Logged as' section has been added in the navigation bar
->         The registered user is redirected to the Home page
+>         The authenticated user is redirected to the Home page

 > ## Resources